 Attacks via front running are mostly based on the order of transactions.
 If one could spot the pattern or an odd order while the transaction is in process, the probability of catching an attacker would increase.
 According to Dan Robinson and Georgios Konstantopoulos, because of the rise in decentralized exchanges (DEXs), there’s a flaw in Ethereum’s design (maybe due to eagerness to deploy).
 The loophole gives an opportunity to the bot/s to arbitrage by monitoring pending transactions in Ethereum mempool by employing tricks developed by them and profit as much as they could.

-As the decentralized exchange platforms are comparatively new, some solutions have been developed to counter front running in Ethereum.
-Some of them include “Transaction Counter”, “Off-chain ordering solutions”, etc. Many attackers’ focal motive is to send a transaction concealing its identity and other crucial information before victim’s transaction getting executed.
+As the decentralized exchange platforms are comparatively new, some solutions have been developed to counter-front running in Ethereum.
+Some of them include “Transaction Counter”, “Off-chain ordering solutions”, etc. Many attackers’ focal motive is to send a transaction concealing its identity and other crucial information before the victim’s transaction gets executed.

 In the end, as the overall blockchain’s practical usage is becoming more popular and trendier, issues in its platform and/or applications will simultaneously start getting resolved swiftly.